TEALSK12/introduction-to-computer-science/lesson_45.md

 ## Materials and preparation

+* Prepare a set of cards with different words or images on them.
+This could be a deck of playing cards, or simply index cards with numbers, letters, or names on it.
 * [Do now 4.5: List tracing](do_now_45.md)
 * [4.5 slide deck](https://github.com/TEALSK12/introduction-to-computer-science/raw/master/slidedecks/TEALS%20SNAP%204.5.pptx)
 * [Lab 4.5 - It's around here somewhere](lab_45.md) ([docx](https://github.com/TEALSK12/introduction-to-computer-science/raw/master/Unit%204%20Word/Lab%204.5%20Its%20Around%20Here%20Somewhere.docx)) ([pdf](https://github.com/TEALSK12/introduction-to-computer-science/raw/master/Unit%204%20PDF/Lab%204.5%20Its%20Around%20Here%20Somewhere.pdf))